skulas/syte-todo-list/README.md

     - Build the docker images using docker compose:
     `docker-compose build`
     - Run the project: `docker-compose up`
+    - You may be required to allow execution of the `run` script.<br>
+    In a terminal window in the repo directory run `chmod +x ./run.sh`

 ## Frontend
 Navigate to `localhost:4000`<br>